Plus500 vs IFC Markets 2026

 Dive deeper: Best Copy Trading Platforms.

-Plus500 and IFC Markets both make it easy to get started with a free demo account and each offers a proprietary platform plus a web-based trading option.
-That said, IFC Markets gives traders more platform choice overall, with a Windows desktop download, MetaTrader 4, MetaTrader 5, copy trading, and the ability to place trades directly from a chart.
-Plus500 keeps things simpler, but it does not offer a desktop app, MT4, MT5, or copy trading.
+When comparing Plus500 and IFC Markets for trading platforms and tools, both brokers give beginners a simple way to practice with a free demo account and both offer their own in-house platform plus a web-based trading option.
+Plus500 focuses more on a straightforward online experience, while IFC Markets gives traders more platform choice, including a Windows desktop download, MetaTrader 4, and MetaTrader 5.
+IFC Markets also supports copy trading and lets users place trades directly from a chart, features that Plus500 does not offer.

 | Feature |